If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 In fact, this is the piece of communication that reaches all the people that come across your video but don’t play it.

-That digital real estate is your little promo box.
-You have to make it great.
+That digital real estate is your little promo box and can drive engagement.
+Take the time to make it great.

 To a more elegant and serious tone when his subject matter is more inspirational: